laminas/laminas-permissions-acl/docs/book/usage.md

 ### LIFO order for Role parents

 When specifying multiple parents for a role the last parent listed is the first one searched for rules applicable to an authorization query.
 This Last-In-First-Out (LIFO) strategy is represented with this example.
-Here the `first` role inherits from `second`, `third`, and `last` and is the most permissioned role:
+Here the `first` role inherits from `second`, `third`, and `last`, and is the most permissioned role:

 ```php
 use Zend\Permissions\Acl\Acl;